 This Thorn Beta 4 is the only lantern along this road, and the only one that has an AC Ford control box above the spigot.
 There is also an extension section fitted, as otherwise, the lantern would be very low.

 At the end of the road is this 35 Watt SOX Revo Baby Dalek.
 The dimples around the bowl can be seen clearly.

 Cousins St, Blackenhall.
 On this small side street off the main Dudley Rd are three elderly columns, all made by different manufacturers, but all being fitted with top entry mercury lanterns.

 The column at the top of the street looks to be the newest out of the three and is fitted with a Prefect with a lampholder that has dropped, causing the lamp to melt through the bowl.

 Next up is this dayburning Z5590 on a Revo column.
 The lamp is very green, so I'm assuming that it has been dayburning for ages.
 Although the lantern is in the shade of the factory, the P42 should still be able to switch off.

 At the end of the street is this Beta 4 with a taped-on Z5590 bowl.
 The column is not a Revo, despite being similar in appearance.
 It is in fact a Lucy and is much narrower than the Revo version.
-The door is tiny but is secured with what looks like a Revo bolt.
+The door is tiny but is secured with what resembles a Revo-type two-pin bolt.
 I'd imagine that it has probably rusted solid by now!